International Football Alliance

-The International Football Alliance (IFA) is a low-level professional, outdoor, 11-man American football summer minor league that attempted to operate internationally in both Mexico and the United States.
+The International Football Alliance (IFA) was a failed, low-level outdoor, 11-man American football summer minor league that attempted to operate internationally in both Mexico and the United States.

 The IFA's inaugural season began play in 2025; initially intending to have six teams, only three of which played any games.
 The season collapsed entirely within a month of its opening game.
+The league attempted to return in 2026 but ceased operation before the season start.

 Premise

 The IFA's aim was to "deliver the highest level of American football," and "build a unified and solid American football ecosystem in Mexico," while the league mission statement read: "The International Football Alliance mission is bridging the gap in international professional football by delivering the highest level of American Football within the locations of Mexico and the United States, implementing NFL based standard rules of play, and creating an international alliance.
 Together with our team ownership, teams, players, and fans, we will work to build a unified and solid football ecosystem to grow American football in Mexico".